gvwilson/sensibleadventures/nardica/outline.md

     *   Honesty: "Following Major Mackles and some crazy man to the middle of nowhere"

 7. At Sea
-    *   Plan: sail to Ellsworth, train up past Mount Tyree, drive across from the mining camp to the hidden base
+    *   Plan: sail to Paddington, train up past Mount Tyree, drive across from the mining camp to the hidden base
     *   Down the coast past the jelly fishers and the little sonar boats out listening for bubbles
     *   Wales: clathrate bubbles feed the microorganisms the jellies eat, which is why the best jellying is where the worst bubbles are
     *   "Used to be fish here, and penguins and seals and whales.
 The world shouldn't be like this..."
 Meaningful scowl from Jasmine